4.1. License Management¶

 Freely selectable name for the group scan.

-The number of scans per minute that a scan should run.
+The number of scans per minute that are issued by ASGARD.
 This is where the network load can be controlled.
 Additionally, it is recommended to use this parameter in virtualized and oversubscribed environments in order to limit the number of parallel scans on your endpoints.

 After this time frame, no scan orders will be issued to the connected agents.